MikeGuides-creator/mikeguides-blog-v2/_posts/2025-09-30-welcome-to-mikeguides-blog.md

 ---
 layout: post
-title: "Welcome to the MikeGuides blog"
+title: "Welcome — what to expect here"
-description: "Prompts, templates, and workflows…"
-cover_key: "welcome"
+description: "Short, practical posts that ship work.
+Pricing, marketing, and tools we actually use."
+image: /assets/images/cover/welcome.jpg   # make sure this file exists
 featured: true
-image: /assets/images/cover/welcome.jpg   # (make sure this file exists)
 ---

 Welcome to the MikeGuides blog!
 Here you’ll find short, practical posts about pricing, content, and execution — plus new tool launches, checklists, and updates.